 Because of your support during the 2017 #ISTandForGirls campaign, you have provided over 100 girls with access to an education!
+And now thanks to everyone who sponsored a girl in 2018, a total of 200 girls will be in school starting in february of 2019!

 You have provided them with uniforms, backpacks, school supplies, matriculation fees, and transportation, which has made it possible for these girls to study!
 When girls get an education, they have less of a chance of early pregnancy and catching HIV, and more of a chance of fulfilling employment, economic stability, and healthy families.